themanyone/firstpage/README.md

 ## Adding New Styles

-Add alternate stylesheet tags to FirstPage's `index.html` and these alternate styles will show up in the menu.
+Add "alternate stylesheet" tags to FirstPage's `index.html` and these styles will show up in the menu.
 The listing of stylesheets in the menu may be turned off in `navbar.phpx`.

 Create the .css file and add a link to it like this:
 ```